Are you considering placing your child for adoption?

 Whatever the reason for considering adoption, you should become fully aware of the process before committing to placing your child for adoption.

 If you decide adoption is the right choice for you and your child, you will be able to view adoptive family profiles.
-Adoption Choice, Inc. has many families available who have already been pre-screened and are ready to take on the responsibilities of adoption and parenting.
+We have many families available who have already been pre-screened and are ready to take on the responsibilities of adoption and parenting.
 There are families for all children regardless of age, race or medical condition.
 Your adoption counselor will help you sort through families to determine which ones meet your preferences.
 Adoption Choice, Inc. conducts thorough home studies on adoptive families and accept families who:

 - have completed the required hours of pre-adoptive education